xubinzheng/ImageAdjuster_and_Puzzle/README.md

-1.Add a slider to the paint brush user interface to control the brush factor from 1 to 5.
+1.Add a slider to the user interface to control the brush factor from 1 to 5.

-2.Add a slider to the paint brush user interface to control the size of the Saturation of image from -100 to 100.
+2.Add a slider to the user interface to control the size of the Saturation of image from -100 to 100.

-3.Add a slider to the paint brush user interface to control the size of the bBrightness of image from -100 to 100.
+3.Add a slider to the user interface to control the size of the bBrightness of image from -100 to 100.

 The puzzle: click the block and have fun